Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

 \subsubsubsection{B. Population inversion profile}

-The population dynamics of all energy levels, along with the population inversion between levels $N_2$ and $N_1$ for this improved design, are illustrated in Figure~\ref{DBR2_pop_}.

-Compared to the normalized population inversion, $\Delta N / (N2 - N1) = 0.008034$ approximately, as seen in the model with only the upper 1DPC, this figure now appears to be around $0.007349$ after adding the bottom DBR.
-According to equation~\ref{rate_energy_change}, our newly designed model consumes, and hence requires less pump power to maintain the inversion between two lasing levels, thus enabling us to taking one step closer to implement a low-power consumption laser.
+Analyzing Figure~\ref{DBR2_pop_}, compared to the normalized population inversion, $\Delta N / N0 = 0.008034$ approximately as seen in the model with only the upper 1DPC in Figure \ref{N1N2_only_no_DBR2}, this figure now appears to be around $0.007349$ after adding the bottom DBR.
+As a result, our newly designed model consumes, and hence requires less pump power to maintain the inversion between two lasing levels, thus enabling us to implement a low-power-consumption laser.